 Learning Objectives

-• Students will learn about advantages and disadvantages of neuroimaging technologies and specific considerations related to Developmental Science.
+• to equip students with the ability to evaluate the advantages and disadvantages of neuroimaging technologies, with a specific emphasis on considerations related to Developmental Science.

 Expected Learning Outcomes